IneffableLeafs/spotify_song_data_analysis/README.md

 This is my Spotify song analysis project!
 After struggling to find new songs that I liked in Spotify, I decided to try to make my own recommendation program to get songs that I like using its audio features.

 ## Data
-- I got the data from Spotify using the Spotipy Python package, getting a JSON-type response from the Spotify-API quickl.
+- I got the data from Spotify using the Spotipy Python package, getting a JSON-type response from the Spotify-API quickly.
 - I then parsed the response into lists, and then used the pandas package to turn these lists in csv files.

 ## Objective